 - Social learning features

-Talent LMS is a good choice for small businesses that are looking for a cost-effective solution that also supports HR, video training integration, and other integrations for running a small business better.
+Talent LMS is a good choice for small businesses that are looking for a cost-effective solution that also supports HR, video training integration, and other integrations for running an organization better.

 Rating: 4.6/5 from 38 reviews (Capterra)